dead-claudia/thallium/roadmap.md

 6. ~~Add `t.hasReporter()` so the CLI can detect no reporter set and add the appropriate default.~~
 7. ~~Support failable tests~~
     - ~~You may want to run a buggy test while still not letting it fail.
 It helps you know which tests are known buggy without explicitly skipping them~~
-8. Make `t.only` also a `t.run()` option
-    - Now that `t.only` is detected at test run time, this is way easier to do, and it just makes more sense here than as a setter
-    - Also, accept a `skip` option to skip certain tests.

 ## 0.4.0